 The EXTERNAL INTERLOCK and EXTERNAL INTERLOCK RETURN contacts are designed as floating ones.
 In this way more than one amplifier can be interconnected in an interlock system with a common switch or a common loop.

-Example of Interlock Safety Loop Switch of measuring room Emergency OFF
+Example of In erlock Safety Loop

+Amplifier 1 Switch of measuring room k k-Return Emergency OFF

+Amplifier 2 x-Return

 Example of instruments with floating contacts which are referred to ground